Soulmynt/frontend/README.md

 Axios offers additional features like request and response configuration, canceling requests, and more.
 Explore the full documentation for detailed information on all available features.

+### DATA NEEDED FOR FRONTEND SECTIONS

+## DASHBOARD
+User handle
+Companies that a user is a part of
+ALL CHALLENGES for the specific company
+Challenge info - name, description, points, dateStart, dateExpire, rewards (both token and NFT) so that user has full details

+When user submits to a challenge - POST user handle + submission pictures array for that specific challenge

+## MY GROUPS

+# MANAGE COMPANY
+User handle
+Companies that the admin has created
+Challenges associated with a company (these are POSTed from /CreateChallenge - name, desc, points, rewards (NFT and token), dateStart, dateExpire)

+When admin clicks review - display challenge name, desc, points, rewards + get all participant data that submitted to that challenge (username, submission pictures array)

+When admin accepts challenge - send rewards to user who completed it When admin denies challenge - do not send

+All users that are a part of a company + points obtained for that company

+MAYBE - add a notifications thing where users can see whether the challenge submission was accepted or denied

+# CREATE
+User handle
+Display all credentials (NFTs) created by the company (created by admin in the company, NOT obtained by user) - Need the metadata associated with the NFT , viewing should allow admin to see the credential they created.
+They should be able to send this to people in their community)

+*Need Creation limits + sending limits*

+## PROFILE
+User handle
+All user NFTs
+Total "funds" that were obtained + how much from each company the user is a part of